|This is an unofficial version.

 (d) in the opinion of the minister, it is otherwise in the public interest to do so.

-NOTE: Thess sections contained consequential amendments to other Acts which are now included in those Acts.
+NOTE: These sections contained consequential amendments to other Acts which are now included in those Act.

 C.C.S.M.
 REFERENCE AND COMING INTO FORCE

 This Act may be referred to as chapter R31 of the Continuing Consolidation of the Statutes of Manitoba.

 This Act comes into force on the day it receives royal assent.